Skip to main content

 Business RegistrationRequire you to register in every state/province an employee is hired in.Does not require you to register in different geographies.

 FlexibilityMore flexibility over HR processes and operations; less geographic flexibility.
-More flexibility for your business; less over the specifics of your HR operations.
+More flexibility for your business; less over the specifics of HR Ops.

 ScalabilityVery scalable within limited geographies.Increased overall scalability, particularly in international operations.